 Lindberg A. 2002.
 Epidemiology and eradication of bovine virus diarrhea virus infections.
 PhD Dissertation, Swedish University of Agricultural Sciences, Uppsala, Sweden.

 Minimise the citation of abstracts as references.
 Authors are specifically discouraged from citing “unpublished data” or “personal communication”, unless this information exists in written form, in which case the text should be referred to as a footnote, but this should not appear in the list of references.
 References to papers which have been accepted but not published should be cited as “in press”, whereas manuscripts which have been submitted for publication but not accepted should be referred to as “unpublished data”.
 Web pages should not be included as references.
 If so required, web page addresses should be written as footnotes, including date of consultation.

-Figures should be submitted on separate pages, with their respective titles in English at the bottom and numbered consecutively using Arabic numerals in the order they are referred to in the text, e.g. Figure 1, not Fig. 1.
+Figures: Figures should be submitted on separate pages, with their respective titles in English at the bottom and numbered consecutively using Arabic numerals in the order they are referred to in the text, e.g. Figure 1, not Fig. 1.
 Figures include all illustrations that are not Tables, e.g. graphs, radiographies, ecographies, electrocardiograms, photographs, etc. Figures must be vertically oriented and be accompanied by a short descriptive caption that contains an explanation for all markers, lines and symbols used but no abbreviations.
 If the figure contains sections, these should be labelled as a, b, c, etc. in the top right corner and must be described in the caption.
 Figures may be one or two column-widths (80 or 170 mm, respectively).
-The cost of printing coloured figures must be met by the authors.
 The authorship of non-original figures must be acknowledged, and when appropriate, authorisation to reproduce these figures must be provided.